-This is a Universe Wooden Vase is turned on a wood lathe.
+This Universe Wooden Vase is turned on a wood lathe.
 Once the wood vase form is complete I will spend more time finishing the vase to tell a story.
-I cut a recess into the top rim and hand place each color pencils into the cutout.
+I cut a recess into the top rim and hand place each color pencil into the cutout.
 Then, I flood the rim with tinted resin to fill the voids and seal the pencils in place.
-Back to the lathe to trim the pencils and bring the piece to life.
+I go back to the lathe to trim the pencils and bring the piece to life.
 Now I add graphic elements using pyrography and the airbrush to complete the Universe Wooden Vase.

 Pyrography is a branding technique with a tool that looks like a soldering iron.
 Not like the ones we had in the Boy Scouts and Girl Scouts that never worked.
 Now pyrography tools are very complex and expensive.
 With the pyrography tools, I began to brand the wood from the bottom up with symbols for water, then birds as life and finally the stars for the universe.
 In addition to this I then airbrush layers of colorful tints to give the piece depth.
 The wooden vase size is a 6 inch diameter by 5 1/2 inches tall.

 I thought I should share with you the lathe I use.
 It is the Robust, American Beauty, Made in the USA.
 It is one of the pricier machines on the market and probably the best.
 This is my second lathe.
 I didn’t want to be constantly upgrading so I made the investment in the best machine available and never looked back.

 I use color pencils in many of my pieces.
 They appear in my wood jewelry as well as on my wood bowls.
 This has become a signature feature in much of my art.
 Here is one example of a bowl with a similar rim.

 My studio is in Montvale, New Jersey, USA.